 Do not let a couple of A-list actors fool you.
 Hal B. Wallis produced a B-movie.
-With the likes of Don DeFore, Harry Morgan, who again plays a slightly brain-impaired character, and Jack Webb, with his cutting delivery of snide comments, it could be none other.
-Add Dean Jagger, Ed Begley, and Wallis’ favorite, Lizabeth Scott, and you have a very competent cast.
-Charlton Heston in his screen debut barely holds his own.
+With the likes of Don DeFore, Harry Morgan, who again plays a slightly brain-impaired character, and Jack Webb's cutting delivery of snide comments, it could be none other.
+Add Dean Jagger, Ed Begley, and Wallis’ favorite, Lizabeth Scott, and you have a competent cast.
+In his lead debut as a small-time bookie, Charlton Heston barely holds his own besides the experienced and pliable Dean Jagger.
 Still, he stands out from all the rest with a rugged, chiseled handsomeness the others do not possess.
 He delivers a foot-in-the-door performance.
 There are some typically awkward B-movie segue edits of actors’ faces or actions that do not match the previous frame.
 And in a casual driving scene in Vegas, they used an obvious stand-in driver for Heston.
 I guess it was too risky for him.
+Those automatic transmissions can be tricky.

-The item of note is the huge contrast between the acting of Jagger, the police detective, and Heston, a small-time bookie with partners, Morgan, Webb and Begley.
+The item of note is the huge contrast between the acting of Jagger and Heston.
 Jagger’s whole face is animated with vocals that rise and fall with emotion.
 He is genuine and believable.
 Heston, on the other hand, is able to move his mouth.
 An acting style better suited for some future heroic projects.
 Heston seems to have been asked to overdub his dialogue at times, being louder and clearer than a co-star, even though he is turned away from the camera.
 A common practice I am sure.

 Note: Studio musician, Trudy Stevens, had her work cut out for her dubbing Scott’s three and a half songs.
 Unless you enjoy seeing Scott or hearing the chosen songs, you should skip right through these.
 Her introductory scene and first rehearsal are all that are needed to establish her character.
 If the lyrics pertained to the plot or another character, this could almost qualify as a musical.
 But who would watch a musical starring Charlton Heston?